COLLABORATIVE LEGAL STRUCTURES FOR AGRI-ENTERPRISES

 • World Food Law Institute

-Moreover, the Working Group has three individual expert observers: Roberta Peleggi (University of Rome La Sapienza); Zhuo Geng (Guangdong University of Foreign Studies); and Edward Kyei Twum (University of Cassino and Lazio Meridionale).
+Moreover, the Working Group has seven individual expert observers: Karel Osiris Coffi Dogue (University of Abomey-Calavi); Leonardo Rafael De Souza (Pontifical Catholic University of Paraná); Ifigeneia Douvitsa (Hellenic Open University); Roberta Peleggi (University of Rome Sapienza); Alphonce Mbuya (Moshi Cooperative University); Edward Kyei Twum (University of Cassino and Lazio Meridionale); and Robert Yalden (Queen’s University).

 1st Working Group Meeting

-The first meeting of the LSAE Working Group took place in a hybrid manner on 23-25 February 2022.
+The first meeting of the CLSAE Working Group took place in a hybrid manner on 23-25 February 2022.

 2nd Working Group Meeting

-The second meeting of the LSAE Working Group took place in a hybrid manner on 2-4 November 2022.
+The second meeting of the CLSAE Working Group took place in a hybrid manner on 2-4 November 2022.

 3rd Working Group Meeting

-The third meeting of the LSAE Working Group took place in a hybrid manner on 8-9 May 2023.
+The third meeting of the CLSAE Working Group took place in a hybrid manner on 8-9 May 2023.

 4th Working Group Meeting

-The fourth meeting of the LSAE Working Group took place in a hybrid manner on 8-10 November 2023.
+The fourth meeting of the CLSAE Working Group took place in a hybrid manner on 8-10 November 2023.